boazbk/tcs/lec_07_other_models.md

 ### "Enhanced" lambda calculus

+We now discuss the $\lambda$ calculus as a computational model.
 As we did with NAND++, we will start by describing an "enhanced" version of the $\lambda$ calculus that contains some "superfluous objects" but is easier to wrap your head around.
 We will later show how we can do without many of those concepts, and that the "enhanced $\lambda$ calculus" is equivalent to the "pure $\lambda$ calculus".